rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

-Whatever it will be, will be, and it will be a cold hard truth revealing the value of our civilization as it is, not as central planners and politicians pretend it to be.
+Whatever it will be, will be, and it will be a cold hard truth revealing the value of our civilization as it is, not as central planners and politicians proclaim it to be.

+Whatever the value, Bitcoin is the most ethical money to ever exist.
+Saving in Bitcoin is a way to opt-out -- opt-out of the fiat systems of control and coercion, opt-out of supporting endless wars, opt-out of central planning, and yes, even opt-out of the madness of modern art.
+Bitcoin is the money one can save without losing one's soul.